saliej/irochan/README.md

 ### FAQ

 ###### Why?
 I wanted to learn Nim, and to see how easy/hard it was to create a WinApi app.
-At the time it was written, there were no tutorials from writing Windows GUI Applications.
+At the time it was written, there were no tutorials for  writing Windows GUI Applications using Nim.

 ###### And?
 How easy/hard was it?
 Super easy if you're already familiar with WinApi programming and C-style languages.